KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 And the middle ground is
 1.
 Using a hosted content management system that offers the option to customize some of the code, for instance, the code of the Cascading Style Sheet (CSS); Or...
-2. Designing and deploying the code yourself, using a template based website system (ex.
+2. Using a simplified template system to design and deploy your own code (ex.
 Jekyll via GitHub)

 ### Front-End